sirajsalaya/dotnet_webapi/README.md

-# Projex HR Desk Application
+# Application

-Projex HR Desk Application is an HR Management System designed to streamline human resources processes.
+Dotnet WebApi Application is an HR Management System designed to streamline human resources processes.

 ## Getting Started

-These instructions will help you set up and run the HR Desk Application on your local machine.
+These instructions will help you set up and run the WebApi Application on your local machine.

 ### Prerequisites